-- For vehicles equipped with the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID), refer to "Electronic Vehicle Information Center (EVIC)" or "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information. - If disabling HSA using Uconnect Settings, refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information.
+• For vehicles equipped with the instrument cluster display, refer to "Instrument Cluster Display" in "Understanding Your Instrument Panel" for further information.

+• If disabling HSA using Uconnect Settings, refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information.

-For vehicles not equipped with the EVIC/DID, perform the following steps:
+For vehicles not equipped with the instrument cluster display, perform the following steps:

 - 1. Center the steering wheel (front wheels pointing straight forward). - 2.
 Shift the transmission into PARK. - 3.
 Apply the parking brake. - 4.
 Start the engine. - 5.
 Rotate the steering wheel slightly more than one-half turn to the left. - 6.
 Push the "ESC Off" button located in the lower switch bank below the climate control four times within twenty seconds.
 The "ESC Off Indicator Light" should turn on and turn off two times. - 7.
-Rotate the steering wheel back to center and then an additional slighty more than one-half turn to the right.
+Rotate the steering wheel back to center and then an additional slightly more than one-half turn to the right.